- UI's fixed charge reduced to $9.64/month (Dec 2016)

 The Office of Consumer Counsel (OCC) submitted expert testimony showing that UI’s residential fixed charge should be $7.63/month under the new law.

-On December 14, 2016, the Public Utilities Regulatory Authority (PURA) announced its decision to
+In December 2016, the Public Utilities Regulatory Authority (PURA) announced its decision to

 reduce UI's residential fixed charge to $9.64 -- a 45% reduction and below the cap of $10/month